 Our district consists of five schools.
 One early childhood center, one elementary school, one middle school, one high school, and one technical education center.
 Our enrollment for the 2018-19 school year was 1,736 students consisting of PreK to 12th grade.
-Please take a look at the KSDE report card to find out more information about our district and schools.
+Click here to take a look our KSDE report card to learn more about our district and schools.

 District Origins and History

 From the earliest days when rural schools began to consolidate in the middle and late 1800s, to the latest district addition of a new high school building in 2003, the Eudora School District has had one constant trend: growth.